nambhine1/Vitis-software-/README.md

-#software part Enhancement of night time video using DCP based algorithm
+#software part of Enhancement of night time video using DCP based algorithm

 - Opencv
 - Python 3